When is chemotherapy used in NSCLC?

 - Etoposide (VP-16)

-Combinations of two chemo drugs are often used to treat early-stage lung cancer.
-If a combination is used, it often includes cisplatin or carboplatin plus one other drug.
-Sometimes other combinations that do not include these drugs, such as gemcitabine with vinorelbine or paclitaxel, may be used.
+More than one chemo drug may be used to treat early-stage lung cancer.
+Often cisplatin or carboplatin plus one other drug.
+Sometimes other drugs are combined, such as gemcitabine with vinorelbine or paclitaxel.

-Advanced lung cancer though may be treated with a single chemo drug especially for people who might not tolerate combination chemotherapy well, such as those in poor overall health or who are elderly.
+Advanced lung cancer is also called stage IV or metastatic cancer.
+It means that the cancer has spread to places in your body outside of the lungs.
+Advanced lung cancer may be treated with a single drug, especially for people who might not tolerate more than one drug well, such as those in poor overall health.

 For some people with advanced lung cancer, a targeted therapy or an immunotherapy drug may be given along with chemotherapy.

 For advanced cancer, the initial chemo combination is often given for four to six cycles.
-Some doctors now recommend giving treatment beyond this with a single chemo or targeted drug, in people who have had a good response to their initial chemotherapy or have had no worsening of their cancer.
-Continuing this treatment, known as maintenance therapy, seems to help keep the cancer in check and help some people live longer.
+Some doctors now recommend giving treatment beyond this with a single drug, for people who’s tumor has gotten smaller or has not grown.
+This is called maintenance therapy.
+It helps to keep the cancer from growing.